codeWithHyder/weatherapp/README.md

 - **how will i setup this project in local machine**

-  - run the following command in the terminal: git clone ()
+  - run the following command in the terminal: git clone (https://github.com/codeWithHyder/weatherapp)
+  - git clone

 - **which code editor should i use**